KohakuBlueleaf/KohakuRAG/docs/deployment.md

     --output artifacts/wattbot_answers.csv \
     --model <llama-model-name> \
     --top-k 6 \
-    --max-workers 2
+    --max-concurrent 0  # No rate limiting for local endpoint
 ```

 Again, no code changes are required—only the endpoint and model name differ.
+The async architecture efficiently handles concurrent requests.

 ---